ibm-mas/gitops-demo/README.md

 ## JDBC Configuration for Manage

-The Manage MAS Application depends on a JDBC Database.
+The Manage Application depends on a JDBC Database.
 We will provide it with the details of the DB2 database that we setup in the previous step.
-The configuration is provided using the same mechanism we used for Mongo, SLS and BAS earlier.
-This time, however, we will be setting the configuration at the "Workspace-Application" scope, since this configuration is intended to be used by (and only by) the Manage Application and the workspace we are going to configure for it later.
+The configuration is provided using the `gitops-mas-config` command we used for Mongo, SLS and BAS earlier.

+This time, however, we will be setting the configuration at the "Workspace-Application" (`wsapp`) scope, since this configuration is intended to be used by (and only by) the Manage Application and the workspace we are going to configure for it later.

-> TODO: The `gitops-mas-config` command below will:
+The `gitops-mas-config` command below will perform the following actions:
+  - Add JDBC configuration to the existing `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file and push the updated file to your **Config Repository**.
+  - Generate a random username and password and register them in a new secret `<account>/<cluster>/<instance>/jdbc/<db2-instance-name>/credentials`.
+These credentials will be used to setup a new LDAP user in the DB2 instance by a `PreSync` hook in the JDBC config application that is about to be created.

 ```bash